Authorities: Woman abducted before she was killed

 PAULINE, Kan.
 (AP) - Authorities say a woman was abducted by her former boyfriend before she was killed earlier this week.

 The Topeka Capital-Journal reports that 61-year-old Jon Ewing, of Scranton, is charged with premeditated first-degree murder, first-degree felony murder, aggravated kidnapping, aggravated burglary, making a criminal threat and interfering with law enforcement.
-He is jailed on $1 million bond.
+He is jailed on a $1 million bond.

 The investigation began Tuesday after the body of 58-year-old Deborah Ann Stephens was found by law enforcement officers at a mobile home park in the unincorporated community of Pauline, south of Topeka.
 Authorities said she had trauma wounds to her face, arms and abdomen.